-Claim denials are the worst.
-Not only does remedying them require additional time and resources, but they also delay cash flow—a situation that can be difficult for practices to navigate.
-While you may be tempted to overlook one or two denials, these pesky problems add up quickly—and even a couple can point to a much larger issue.
-And that issue that could cost your clinic a lot of money.
-Here’s what you need to know about the true cost of a denied claim—including some denied health insurance claims statistics:
+While it would be easy to overlook one or two denials, these problems can add up quickly—and can point to a much larger issue with your billing practices that may be costing your clinic a lot of money.
+Here’s what you need to know about the true cost of a denied claim—including some denied health insurance claims statistics.

-The average cost to rework a denied claim is about $25.
+The average cost to rework a denied claim ranges from $25 to $117.

 Only 35% of all denied claims are ever reworked.

-According to the above-cited infographic, 3.8% of all claims are returned to providers with denials.
-And only 35% of those denied claims are ever fixed and resubmitted.
-Unless all of those claims are for less than $25 each—which, even with the current trend of declining reimbursements in healthcare, would be hard to believe—providers are leaving a whole lot of money on the table.
+According to a recent survey from Harmony Healthcare, the average claim denial rate nationwide is between 6% and 13%—and those numbers can be even higher in some settings.
+Of those denied claims, only 35% are ever fixed and resubmitted.
+Even if you’re performing above average when it comes to reworking claims, you could still be leaving a whole lot of money on the table.
 Josh Vierling—the author of this blog post—said it best: “One thing is clear: the current system benefits [p]ayers much more than it does [p]roviders.”

 That should be incentive enough to prevent denials in the first place.

 As Lori Zindi observed in this blog post, the healthcare industry has had “a longstanding practice” of “appealing and fixing denials” as part of routine business practices.
 However, just because clinicians have spent so much time and energy on denials in the past doesn’t mean you have to do the same—according to Zindi, you could be collecting on 90% of all claims upon the first pass.
 The Change Healthcare 2020 Revenue Cycle Denials Index similarly states that 86% of denials are potentially avoidable—but also warns that 24% of those avoidable denials are unrecoverable.